 Grade School Admissions

-Chicago Waldorf School is currently accepting applications for the Grade School.
+We are currently accepting applications for the Grade School for 2015-16.

 Application Checklist for First thru Fifth Grade: